kubernetes/kops/README.md

 ## Kops - Kubernetes Ops

 kops is the easiest way to get a production Kubernetes up and running.
+We like to think of it as "kubectl for clusters".

 (Currently work in progress, but working.
 Some of these statements are forward-looking.)